krwillxyz/tongs/README.md

 tongs
 ================================
-Command line tool for interacting with Crucible.
+Command line tool for interacting with [Atlassian Crucible](https://www.atlassian.com/software/crucible/overview).
 Solves the problem of remembering who you need to put on that code review and saves you time by adding everyone automatically.
 Usage